 - The momentum you have from your undergraduate studies may be beneficial for starting graduate school.

 - However, some graduate programs may require that you work for a minimum number of years before applying.
-This allows you to learn new applied skills in the field, to recharge your batteries away from the classroom.
+This allows you to learn new applied skills in the field and to recharge your batteries away from the classroom.

 - Another option is to work and find a program that will allow you to be a part-time graduate student.
 This is an attractive option to many people.